ibm-cloud-docs/hybrid-workloads/assess-hybrid.md

 # Assessing your current applications
 {: #assess-hybrid}

 Assessing current applications is a critical first step in your hybrid cloud and application modernization journey.
-It provides a clear understanding of the existing landscape and helps identify the best path forward for each application.
+It provides a clear understanding of the existing landscape and helps identify the best path forward for each application to mximize the value of your hybrid cloud investment.

-1. Catalog all hardware, software, network components, and dependencies involved in the current infrastructure.
+1. Catalog all hardware, software, network components, and dependencies involved in your current infrastructure.
-1. Understand how applications interact with the infrastructure, including load balancing, networking, security, and storage configurations.
+1. Understand how applications interact with the infrastructure, including networking, security, and storage configurations.
 1. Plan how containerized applications will interact with non-containerized legacy systems.

-Inventory and categorize
-- inventory of all your existing applications
-- categorizing gives you a breakdown of your application landscape so you can start making some decisions about where to focus your efforts

-Classify applications for modernization
+1. Classify applications for modernization
    - Cloud ready
    - Requires refactoring - containerization
    - Keep on-prem

+For more support on your hybrid cloud journey, leverage IBM [Cloud consulting](https://www.ibm.com/consulting/cloud){: external} services.

 See [Assessing existing resources and workloads](https://test.cloud.ibm.com/docs/adopt-enterprise-architecture?topic=adopt-enterprise-architecture-assess)